CorporateRewards/docs-redstone/source/includes/api/currencies/list_all_currencies.md

 ### List all currencies

 An endpoint to retrieve all currencies and their current exchange rate.
-Your api key must have permission to read currencies.
+Your API key must have permission to read currencies.

 > Request